alecramsay/ushouse/docs/revisions.md

 ## 2022 Election

+- Why are all the "other" vote totals changing? <<< TODO: Investigate

-I'm going this, when the Clerk of the House releases the official results.
+I'm going to process this again, when the Clerk of the House releases the official results.

 ## Special Test Cases